migueldecampos/face_anonymization/README.md

 # Face Anonymization

 This repo contains a simple image anonymization suite.
-It supports blurring including blurring of faces and inpainting of new faces using diffusion, as well as blurring of license plates.
+It supports blurring faces, inpainting new faces using diffusion, and blurring license plates.